Home Solar Puts More Money in NY Pocket

 New Yorkers should be proud because according to that same study, we ranked #1 overall for both first-year cost savings and the value of a solar investment over a 25-year period compared to the S&P 500 index over a similar time frame.

 And here’s something else we found in the study: the cost of a solar PV system declined over 60% from 1998 to 2013.
 With lower costs, and a return that beats the stock market, why would you put your hard-earned money anywhere else?

-Going solar makes a lot of economic sense.
+Going solar makes a lot of economic sense for many different reasons.